Flipped SU(5): unification, proton decay, fermion masses and gravitational waves: Acknowledgement

 \section{Acknowledgement}

 This work is supported by the STFC Consolidated Grant ST/L000296/1 and the European Union’s Horizon 2020 Research and Innovation programme under Marie Sklodowska-Curie grant agreement HIDDeN European ITN project (H2020-MSCA-ITN-2019//860881-HIDDeN) (S.F.K.), the Hellenic Foundation for Research and Innovation (H.F.R.I.) under the “First Call for H.F.R.I.
-Research Projects to support Faculty Members and Researchers and the procurement of high-cost research equipment grant” (Project Number: 2251) (G.K.L.), and National Natural Science Foundation of China (NSFC) under Grants No. 12205064 (Y.L.Z.).
+Research Projects to support Faculty Members and Researchers and the procurement of high-cost research equipment grant” (Project Number: 2251) (G.K.L.), and National Natural Science Foundation of China (NSFC) under Grants No. 12205064 and Zhejiang Provincial Natural Science Foundation of China under Grant No. LDQ24A050002 (Y.L.Z.).
 G.K.L. would like to thank the staff of Nuclear and Particle Physics, of the Faculty of Physics of NKUA in Athens, for the kind hospitality where part of this work has been carried out.
+Y.L.Z would like to thank Y.L.
+Wu for useful discussions.